aomlomics/protocols/markdown/protocol_extractdna_sterivex_kingfisher.md

 ### Summary

-This protocol is used for {{analyses}} of {{environmental_medium}} eDNA samples from sterivex filters using contents of a {{nucl_acid_ext_kit}} and a KingFisher Flex robot.
+This protocol is used for {{analyses}} of {{environmental_medium}} eDNA samples from Sterivex filters using contents of a {{nucl_acid_ext_kit}} and a KingFisher Flex robot.
 Optional use of Opentrons OT-2 Robot to prepare plates for KingFisher.
 This protocol is used by the Molecular and Computational Biodiversity group of {{publisher}}.

 ### Method description and rationale

-This protocol is optimized for high throughput DNA extractions of sterivex filters.
+This protocol is optimized for high throughput DNA extractions of Sterivex filters.
 It is easily reproducible and generates sufficient DNA yields while minimizing contamination and time requirements through the use of a KingFisher and optional use of an Opentrons OT-2 Pipetting Robot.

 ### Spatial coverage and environment(s) of relevance